YottaDB/YDBDoc/ProgGuide/errproc.rst

    LEVEL: 1  PLACE:NODB+3^EP13   MCODE: DO SUB1      ECODE:
    YOU HAVE ENCOUNTERED AN ERROR
    PLEASE NOTIFY JOAN Q SUPPORT PERSON
-   %GTM-E-DIVZERO, Attempt to divide by zero
+   %YDB-E-DIVZERO, Attempt to divide by zero
-   %GTM-I-RTSLOC,                 At M source location FATAL+1^ERR
+   %YDB-I-RTSLOC,                 At M source location FATAL+1^ERR

 Example EP13 uses the error recording routine by setting $ZTRAP="GOTO ^ERR".
 When the routine encounters an error at label BAD, YottaDB transfers control to routine ERR.
 Afterwards the .ERR file would have contents like: